All Ireland Fleadh - Marching Band Competition: Junior Miscellaneous

 This competition has remained quite competitive with 3 or 4 bands competing each year.
 However, more recently two bands have started to dominate this competition.
 Donegal town Community Band won the Junior Miscellaneous title in 2012, 2013 and 2014, while Chloich Cheann Fhaola Donegal won the competition in 2008, 2009, 2015, 2016 and 2017.
 There have been many other bands who have tried to compete for this title, however, they have not been up to the high standards of the other two bands.
 In 2018 Donegal Town Band lifted the All Ireland trophy for the first time since 2014.
 Chloich Cheann Fhaola came a close second, with Slí Dhala Dublin in third and Banna Dammer in fourth.

 Junior Flute

 The Junior Flute competition has largely been abandoned in recent years and it generally has no competitors each year.
+Ghaobh Dobhair competed for many years in this section.
+In 2004 Maghery Fife & Drum Band (Co.Donegal) moved from the senior section to the Junior section and competed against Ghaobh Dobhair Flute Band also from Co.Donegal.
+Maghery Fife & Drum Junior Band won the title and then returned to senior level for the following year.
 In 2005 Ghaobh Dobhair Flute band County Donegal won the title and in 2006 Mochnas Derrynose Flute Band County Armagh won it.
-In 2012 Maghery Flute Junior Band won the title being the only entrants, since then no one has entered the competition.
+In 2011 & 2012 Maghery Fife & Drum Junior Band won the title being the only entrants, since then no one has entered the competition.